-Aiken Yuen will serve as the Chief People Officer of Yum China, effective March 1, 2018.
-Mr. Yuen has served as Vice President, Human Resources of Yum China since October 2016, a position he held at Yum!
+Aiken Yuen has served as the Chief People Officer of Yum China since March 1, 2018.
+Mr. Yuen served as Vice President, Human Resources of Yum China from October 2016 to February 2018, a position he held at Yum!
 Restaurants China from March 2012 to October 2016.
 Mr. Yuen joined YUM in 2008 as the Talent Management and Development Director of Yum!
 Restaurants China.
 Prior to joining YUM, Mr. Yuen served in senior HR management positions at American International Group ("AIG") in Hong Kong from 1998 to 2008.
 His last position at AIG was Vice President, Human Resources of AIA, AIG's life insurance business unit for South East Asia.
 He was responsible for overall human resources strategy formulation and execution for AIA's Head Office in Hong Kong and its operations in six Asian countries.
 Before that, he was the Senior Manager of Training and Development with Standard Chartered Bank from 1996 to 1998 and Manager of Management Training with HSBC from 1994 to 1996.